zkemail/zk-email-verify/README.md

 ## Getting email headers

-In outlook, turn on plain text mode.
+In Outlook, turn on plain text mode.
 Send an email to yourself, and copy paste the full email details into the textbox on the (only client side!) webpage.

 Notes about email providers: tl;dr: view headers in a non-gmail client.